boetiusj/hugo/content/pages/interior-painter-kansas-city.md

 Generally, the price for professional painting in Kansas City starts at $840 per day per painter.
 But, like most things, there are many variables.
 Best to have a frank discussion about the results desired.

-- What *exactly* will be painted - walls, ceiling, trim or all?
+- What's to be painted - walls only?
+Trim?
+Ceiling, too?
 - Surface condition ([plaster repair](/plaster-repair-kansas-city/) needed?)
 - Color - some colors require more prep
 - Ceiling height
 - Furniture, etc. to move?
 - Deep colors (canary yellow, electric blue) require more prep work

-Sometimes it can be tough to evaluate different proposals: this one includes paint, that one charges extra for materials.
-Here's a little help if you're [comparing proposals.](/compare-paint-bids/) Info hound?
+Sometimes comparing painting proposals can be tough: this one includes paint, that one charges extra for materials. proposals.
+[Click here for some help on comparing proposals](/compare-paint-bids/).
+Need even more info?
 Take a look at our [Frequently Asked Questions](/faqs/).

 ![white mantel](/images/interior/mantel-white-close.avif)